 Sooooo, then I searched Facebook for a cellulitis group: what I found was horrifying.
 In a way, I should have seen this coming, because with all my UTI experience, I know how antibiotics destroy the gut biome and lead to recurring infections.
 Still, it was shocking.

 Virtually everyone posting in that group, including the admin, has been dealing with recurring cellulitis for 5 years or more, and they all have horror stories (and pictures!!!) about sepsis and surgeries and wounds that won’t heal.
 As far as I could tell, I was the only one in the group who was cured.
-I asked if they were open to natural cures before posting my story, not caring to be summarily booted from the premises, again.
+I asked if they were open to natural supplements before posting my story, not caring to be summarily booted from the premises, again.

 I was given the green light, so I posted my story and began commenting on people’s posts.
 I didn’t get much feedback at all, but on May 15th, a man (We’ll call him ‘Paul’ :D) who’d been on antibiotics for two weeks joined the group.
 Paul’s saga had begun on the last weekend in April with a rash and fever, and he’d been on antibiotics, IV and then oral, ever since.
 As of May 20th, his infection was worsening.